bradleyoesch/bradleyoesch.github.io/recipes/brownie-cookies/index.md

 1. Line baking sheet with parchment paper
 1. Drop heaping T of batter (35g) at least 2 in apart
     - Cookies will spread to 3-4 in wide
-1. Bake 8-12 min, until puffed and cracked and edges are set
+1. 8-12 min at 350°F - bake until puffed and cracked and edges are set
     -  Rotate halfway through

 ### Post-bake

 1. Optionally sprinkle salt on cookies
-1. Cool completely on pan, ~10 minutes
+1. ~10 minutes - cool completely on pan

 ## Notes